krbnite/krbnite.github.io/_posts/2019-12-30-Intel-at-the-Edge-OpenVINO-on-a-Linux-Docker.md

 This is about when I found [Mateo Guzman's OpenVINO Docker](https://github.com/mateoguzman/openvino-docker/blob/master/Dockerfile), which didn't promise to get NCS2 up and running, but did vow a Linux Docker with OpenVINO.
 There were some obvious differences between the two Dockerfiles, and I started thinking maybe I can create a "Frankenstein Dockerfile" that would basically fix Intel's U-Net Dockerfile with lessons learned from Guzman's Dockerfile.
+This would allow me to get the NCS2 working.
+Also, Guzman's Dockerfile doesn't use Anaconda or Miniconda, which means no Intel-optimized TensorFlow ([Intel Optimization for TensorFlow Installation Guide](https://software.intel.com/en-us/articles/intel-optimization-for-tensorflow-installation-guide)).
+So this Frankenstein idea made a lot of sense to me!

 No matter what though, the U-Net Dockerfile would crash at the same point.
 At this point, I descoped my mission: How about I just get a damn Linux Docker working with OpenVINO first, then worry about